 I keep trying to tell myself to don my wellies, get out in the garden and finish tidying up.
 But the thought of hot chocolate in the warm is so much more of a draw right now.
 The garden isn’t going anywhere, right?
 The sofa devil has me firmly under a spell at the moment, beckoning me to stay inside…. there is no resisting those soft, cushiony seats with a mug of steaming chocolate cupped in my hands.

 I would literally get nothing done all year if I were forced to move to colder climates!

-Indulgent meals full of flavour are perfect for the season and salmon always feels so posh and special whatever way you choose to serve it.
+Indulgent meals full of flavour are perfect for the season.
+Salmon always feels so posh and special whichever way you choose to serve it.
 This recipe is made just that little bit extra special as you break open the pastry parcel and watch the creamy sauce spill out onto the plate.

 Make sure you allow the sauce to cool completely before you assemble your little parcels.
 This way, the sauce will thicken to almost a paste, which makes life a little less messy and it will stop your pastry becoming soggy and wet.

 You can create this dish and chill it until you are ready to bake.
 Perfect for morning preparations if you are having friends over for dinner, you can just throw it in the oven when you need to and out will come golden, pastry goodness.

 Don’t forget to seal your edges firmly together to keep the sauce from escaping in the oven.
 Sticking the pastry together with egg and firmly crimping the edges with a fork will work just fine.
 It’s so disappointing opening the oven to find your sauce dried out on the baking tray!

 The boys love this meal and served atop simple mashed potato for them to dig into makes it great for any night too!
 You don’t need to be too elaborate with your side dishes if you choose not to be, the Salmon En Croute does all the work on this plate!

 Want More Salmon Recipes?